-Before you dive into the somewhat complicated world of wedding invitations and enclosures, you’ll need to send out your save the date cards.
+Before you dive into the somewhat complicated world of wedding invitations and enclosures, you’ll need to send out your save the date cards to your wedding guests.
 What’s their purpose?
-They let your wedding guests know that your celebration will be happening in the next few months, giving them ample time to prepare.
-If you have some Q’s that need A’s regarding them, read on.
+They let your friends and family know that your celebration will be happening in the next few months, giving them ample time to prepare.
+If you have some Q’s that need A’s regarding save the dates, read on.

 Here’s everything you need to know about save the date cards.